fabiograsso/WIC-Lab-Milan-202312/OLD/004-salesforce.md

 Salesforce provides REST APIs for management of users and groups.
 Two different approaches to API security are currently supported.
 The latest and recommended approach, supported by OIE,  uses an API Key and Consumer Secret (used in the same way as OAuth 2.0 client credentials).
 This approach is used in this guide.

 It’s worth noting that Okta Classic implements an older API security approach which uses an administrator password and API Token for access to the Salesforce provisioning APIs.
 You may see references to this in older documents.

-This older integration method can be enabled in OIE, using Feature Flags, but that is not covered here.
+## Prerequirement

+Register for a free Salesforce Developer Tenant here: [https://developer.salesforce.com/signup](https://developer.salesforce.com/signup).

+**NOTE - IMPORTANT!** Email addresses in Salesforce are unique.
+That's mean that if you are already registered with your email, you cannot use the same email in another tenant.
+Moreover, if you register for the dev account using your email, that email will be not available if in future you need to access another Salesforce tenant.
+It's warmly reccomended that you use a non work-related email for the registration.
+You can register for a free email address on Google, Yahoo, or Hotmail if you don't have an usable email address.

 ## Add Salesforce application to Okta